mirima2/other_products_guidelines/docs/source/introduction.rst

 management policies according to the requirements of the OpenAIRE - Open Access Infrastructure for Research in Europe.
 These guidelines are intended to provide indications on how to cite ORPs products.

+By implementing these Guidelines, repository managers will enable authors to incorporate their research product into the OpenAIRE infrastructure for discoverability and utilizing value-added services provided by the OpenAIRE portal.

 The Guidelines take inspiration from DataCite, on the side of citation metadata, and from the OpenMinTed SHARE-OMTD software guidelines, available at https://guidelines.openminted.eu/guidelines_for_providers_of_sw_resources/recommended_schema_for_sw_resources.html